sid-kon/Credit-Risk-Analysis/README.md

 # Credit-Card-Analysis
-Logistic Model as well as Quantization of Fico Scores from credit card data provided by JPMC
+Logistic Model as well as Quantization of Fico Scores from simulated credit card data